HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

 - Study discontinuation
   - Study Close out down to therapeutic outcome

-How these activities can be enumerated vis a vis Patient participation, is something that needs to be accounted for; this can be mediated via **process** or **automation**.
-For automation there could be something that our execution depend on such as a Patient status.
-Implementations are:
+How these activities can be enumerated vis a vis Patient participation is something that needs to be accounted for; this can be mediated via **process** or **automation**.
+For automation there could be something that our execution depends upon; example being `ResearchSubject` status.

+For this example, implementations are located through the following resource attributes:
 - `ResearchSubject.status` (R4),
 - `ResearchSubject.progress.subjectState` (R5)
 - `ResearchSubject.subjectState` (R6)